ourchitecture/panda/src/tutorials/terraform/azure/backend/maintain/README.md

       Success!
 The configuration is valid.
    ```

-7. Review the name prefix and other variables in the file "./tutorial.tfvars".
-Change the values as needed.
-The resource group name and storage account should already exist.
-To get a list of existing resource groups type `make azure-resource-groups-list`.
-Check for existing storage accounts by typing `make azure-storage-accounts-list ARM_RESOURCE_GROUP="rg-our-tutorials"`, where "rg-our-tutorials" is the name of the resource group.

-8. In order to maintain the Terraform backend resources in Azure, we first need to import the existing Azure resource group, storage account, and storage container into a remote ".tfstate" file that can be shared across machines (engineers and automation).
-Copy the file ".env.example" and rename the copy as simply ".env".
-Review the variable values in the file.
-Change the values as needed.
-The backend resources should already exist.

-9. Import the existing backend resources into managed state by typing `make import ENV_FILE=.env`.
+9. Import the existing backend resources into managed state by typing `make import`.

 10. Now, the backend resources can also be maintained by Terraform (`terraform inception`? 🤣).
-Update the backend with any changes made to the terraform code by executing `make install ENV_FILE=.env`.
+Update the backend with any changes made to the terraform code by executing `make install`.

 11. Verify the resources are configured properly by reviewing the output or using either the `az` CLI or Azure web portal.